 - Bien for a grade between 15-16.9 (very good)

 - Trés bien for a grade of 17 or higher (excellent)

 Cornell transcripts do not list French grades and reflect only credits for courses passed conducted at the University of Paris I.

 Tuition and Financial Aid

 Applicants admitted by Cornell pay full Cornell tuition and fees during the first two years of study at Cornell.
 In the third and fourth years in Paris, they are required to pay 50% of the normal Cornell third-year tuition.
 Students may continue to receive financial aid during the two years in Paris.
 Their package will reflect 50% tuition and the expenses of living in Paris as opposed to Ithaca.

 Most cities in Europe, including Paris, are not as handicapped-accessible as U.S. cities.
 In the Sorbonne and Faculté de Droit buildings at the Université Paris I, access for persons with disabilities to classrooms, offices, and other facilities is limited.
 Persons with questions about their circumstances should contact the Program Coordinator at Cornell Law School.

 Graduates of the J.D./Master en Droit program have received the necessary legal education for, and are eligible to take, bar examinations in the United States and in France.
 Typically, U.S. graduates take the New York bar examination first and, if they choose, the bar examination in France, under the special procedures available to lawyers licensed to practice outside France.
-To learn more about these procedures, frequently referred to as "Article 100," see this page:

 The J.D./Master en droit dual degree program has operated continuously following its creation in 1994.
 In the event that Cornell University Law School and/or its partner, Université Paris I Panthéon-Sorbonne, were to decide to cancel the program, all students who had been approved for, and committed to, participation nonetheless would be permitted to continue in the program.